-In this section we use the same strategy as the previous section to characterize the path geometry of chains in 3D CR geometry.
+In this section we use the same strategy as in the previous section to characterize the path geometry of CR chains in dimension three.
 We start by an analogue of Proposition \ref{prop:type-D-curv-chains} in the CR setting. \begin{proposition} Given a 3D path geometry $(Q,\scX,\scV)$ with associated Cartan geometry $(\cG\to Q,\psi),$ where $\psi$ is given as \eqref{eq:path-geom-cartan-conn-3D}, if the curvature $\bC$ has a non-real complex root of multiplicity 2, then there is a principal $B$-subbundle $\iota\colon\cG_{D_c}\hookrightarrow\cG,$ where $B\subset\mathrm{U}(1,1)$ is the Borel subgroup, over which

 and the components of $\iota^*\psi$, as given in \eqref{eq:path-geom-cartan-conn-3D}, satisfy

 The 2-form

 defines an invariant 2-form on $Q.$ \end{proposition} \begin{proof} Since the proof is similar to that of Proposition \ref{prop:type-D-curv-chains}, we only highlight the differences.
 Since the binary quartic $\bC$ \eqref{eq:quadric-quartic} has a non-real complex root of multiplicity two, it can be put in the form